 We also followed the link on the LendingClub site to see some of the more than 57,000 independently-verified reviews posted there, so that we could see what their most recent comments indicated about the new-and-theoretically-improved service.
 Most of the clients gave LendingClub a rating of 4 or 5 stars, and we were happy to see that a decent number of those came from repeat customers.

 LendingClub appears to be on the right track, having made quite a few changes to their service that have gotten lots of positive feedback from borrowers.
-Until the company has an actual rating from the BBB, we hesitate to give LendingClub a rating higher than "slightly above average" .
+But, until the company has an actual rating from the BBB, we hesitate to give LendingClub a rating higher than average.
 Reputation matters, and while LendingClub seems to have fixed some of the issues that they had in the past, we'd like to see confirmation from the Better Business Bureau too.
-You should be fine if you choose a debt relief loan here, but we encourage you to consider several other options too.
+You should be fine if you choose a debt relief loan here, but we encourage you to consider other options first.

 Select any 2 Debt Relief Companies to compare them head to head